UffizziCloud/quickstart/README.md

 ## Development (dev cluster)

-If you want to make changes to the application, you can spin up a new instance in a dev cluster by following these steps:
+If you want to make changes to the application, you can spin up a new instance in a dev cluster.
+Changes you make in the dev cluster will not affect the original virtual cluster.

 **1. Clone this repository**